Air Fryer Meatballs

 - Make the meatballs all roughly the same size so they cook evenly.

-- To avoid overcooking, use a meat thermometer to ensure the meatballs have reached a safe internal temperature of at least 160°F. This is a MUCH easier way to check than having to cut the meatballs in half every time.
+- To avoid overcooking, use a meat thermometer to ensure the meatballs have reached a safe internal temperature of at least 160°F. This is a MUCH easier way to check than cutting the meatballs in half every time.

 Storage instructions

 To store.
-Put leftovers in an airtight container and store them in the refrigerator for 3-4 days.
+Put leftovers in an airtight container and refrigerate for 3-4 days.

 To freeze.
-In freezer freezer-safe container, meatballs can be frozen for up to 3 months.
+Meatballs can be frozen in a freezer-safe container for up to 3 months.

 Reheating.
 Reheat them in the air fryer or microwave until warm enough to serve.